LVM-IT/atomikos-showcase/README.md

 To stop the docker environment use
 `docker-compose down`

+Perhaps these commands could only run with Super User credentials so that a `sudo` is to prepend.

 The initial structures are created from SQL scripts in the directories initdb-postgres.d for postgresql and init.db for db2.